OpenCTI-Platform/opencti/docs/docs/usage/widgets.md

 #### 2. Perspective

-Dashboards offer three distinct perspectives:
+A perspective is the way the platform will count the data to display in your widgets:

 - **Entities Perspective:** Focuses on entities, allowing observation of simple knowledge based on defined filters and criteria.
+The count will be based on entities only.
 - **Knowledge Graph Perspective:** Concentrates on relationships, displaying intricate knowledge derived from relationships between entities and specified filters.
+The count will be based on relations only.
 - **Activity & History Perspective:** Centers on activities within the platform, not the knowledge content.
 This perspective is valuable for monitoring user and connector activities, evaluating data sources, and more.

 ![Widget perspective](assets/widget-perspective.png)

 #### 3. Filters

+#### Generic knowledge

 Filters vary based on the selected perspective, defining the dataset to be utilized in the widget.
 Filters are instrumental in narrowing down the scope of data for a more focused analysis.

 While filters in the "Entities" and "Activity & History" perspectives align with the platform's familiar search and feed creation filters, the "Knowledge Graph" perspective introduces a more intricate filter configuration.Therefore, they need to be addressed in more detail.

+#### Filter in the context of Knowledge Graph

-Three types of filters are available in the Knowledge Graph perspective:
+Two types of filters are available in the Knowledge Graph perspective:

+- **Main query filter**
     - **Classic filters (gray):** Define the relationships to be retrieved, forming the basis on which the widget displays data.
 Remember, statistics in the Knowledge Graph perspective are based on relationships.

+- **Pre-query filters**
+    - Pre-query filters are used to **provide to your main query** a specific dataset.
+In other words, instead of making a query on the whole data set of your platform, you can already target a subset of data that will match certain criteria.
+They are two types of pre-query filters:
         - **Dynamic filters on the source (orange):** Refine data by filtering on entities positioned as the source (in the "from" position) of the relationship.
         - **Dynamic filters on the target (green):** Refine data by filtering on entities positioned as the target (in the "to" position) of the relationship.

+!!! warning "Pre-query limitation"

+    The pre-query is limited to 5000 results.
+If your pre-query results in having more than 5000 results, your widget will only display statistics based on these 5000 results matching your pre-query, resulting in a wrong view.
+To avoid this issue, be specific in your pre-query filters.

 **Example scenario:**